webgpu/webgpufundamentals/webgpu/lessons/webgpu-inter-stage-variables.md

 In a vertex shader `@builtin(position)` is the output that the GPU needs to draw triangles/lines/points

-In a fragment shader `@builtin(position)` is an input.
-It's the pixel coordinate of the pixel the fragment shader is currently being asked to compute a color for.
+In a fragment shader, `@builtin(position)` is an input.
+It's the pixel coordinate of the pixel that the fragment shader is currently being asked to compute a color for.

 Pixel coordinates are specified by the edges of pixels.
 The values provided to the fragment shader are the coordinates of the center of the pixel

-If the texture we were drawing to was 3x2 pixels in size these would be the coordinate.
+If the texture we were drawing to was 3x2 pixels in size, these would be the coordinates.

 <div class="webgpu_center"><img src="resources/webgpu-pixels.svg" style="width: 500px;"></div>

 We can change our shader to use this position.
-For example let's draw a checkerboard.
+For example, let's draw a checkerboard.

 ```js